310mc/https-310mc.github.io-tl/source/_posts/orihime_and_hikoboshi/epilogue.md

 It's fine to make mistakes there, but you can't mess up onstage, y’know~?

 Go for it!
 Do it properly!
-It's okay, I'm sure *you* can do it! ♪
+It'll be okay, I'm sure *you* can do it! ♪
 {% endbubble %}

 {% bubble Midori %}
-…!!
+……!!
 We're in the middle of our match, but I guess you still have time to *help* me, huh…!?
 {% endbubble %}

 {% bubble Subaru %}
 Ah, right… I did it again… I just can't get used to this.

-See, before I met Trickstar, I was always by myself…
+See, when I was a first year… before I even met Trickstar, I was always by myself.

 I couldn’t get close to anyone, so I just copied stuff from videos of my dad’s performances.

-But… involving yourself with actual people and practicing with them is a million times more fun, and you can learn things quicker, right?
+But… involving yourself with actual people and practicing with them is a million times more fun, and you can learn things faster, right?

-I’m so jealous of you.
+I’m so jealous of you, Takamin.
 Everything I wanted in the past… You have it all with you.
 {% endbubble %}

 {% bubble Midori curious %}